Emmalena Fredriksson and Arash Khakpour/photo Yvonne Chew

 The Dance Centre runs a range of programs designed to support the artistic development of dance artists, and to provide opportunities for audiences to discover the diversity and creativity of dance.

 The Artist in Residence Program aims to assist dance professionals in developing new work, and promoting dance among new audiences.
 Residencies may involve working with emerging professional artists and non-professional enthusiasts, as well as teaching and creating in non-traditional contexts and environments with specific communities such as youth, and those with special needs.

 The DanceLab program supports research and collaboration between dance artists and other art disciplines.
 It provides fully subsidized studio space at Scotiabank Dance Centre to the participating artists for a period of 2 weeks, enabling the artists to research how cross-art form collaboration can enhance their artistic growth and the development of new work.
 Upon completion of the process, the artists open up the process to the public through an informal studio presentation.

 Choreographic Development Projects

-Recent choreographic development projects include Triptych (2010-2012) is a three-year international choreographic project hosted by the Opera Estate Festival Veneto, Italy; Circuit-Est Centre Choregraphique, Montreal; and The Dance Centre, Vancouver.
-CO:LAB is a new research project exploring dance and music, running in fall 2012.
+Recent choreographic development projects include Triptych (2010-2012), a three-year international choreographic project hosted by the Opera Estate Festival Veneto, Italy; Circuit-Est Centre Choregraphique, Montreal; and The Dance Centre, Vancouver.
+CO:LAB, a new research project exploring dance and music, took place in fall 2012.

 Discover Dance! is an accessible noon hour series running one Thursday a month September-November and February-April, which showcases the diversity of British Columbia’s dance scene.
 Each show features a combination of performance, Q & A with the artists, and sometimes audience participation.